-- We will explore how compiler techniques - transform high level languages into low-level languages, i.e. closer to the instructions that processors can actually execute. - We will study how compilers can automatically make code more efficient and safe to execute. - When you leave this class you should be comfortable with: - specifying programming language grammars, - how to efficiently parse these languages, - and how to convert complex high-level code into equivalent (and hopefully more performant) low-level code.
+- We will explore how compiler techniques - transform high level languages into low-level languages, i.e. closer to the instructions that processors can actually execute. - automatically make code more efficient and safe to execute. - When you leave this class you should be comfortable with: - specifying programming language grammars, - how to efficiently parse these languages, - and how to convert complex high-level code into equivalent (and hopefully more performant) low-level code.